alvarvelazquezdeleonlavarrios/Blue-Reflection-Minecraft-Skins-Pack/README.md

 - [Costumes](/src/Costumes.md)
 - [Accessories](/src/Accessories.md)

-For further information about downloading and applying the skins to the player, read the [Online Manual](/MANUAL.md) or downlad one of the Offline User Manuals linked below, which contains the pack's last features.
+For further information about downloading and applying the skins to the player, read the [Online Manual](/MANUAL.md) or downlad one of the Offline User Manuals linked below, which also contains the latest official release's features.

 - [Offline User Manual Light](/UserManualLight.pdf)
 - [Offline User Manual Dark](/UserManualDark.pdf)